carlosvin/carlosvin.github.io/posts/gradle-cpp.en.rst

 -  Different "flavors" of the same software, e.g: we can generate a “Community” release and other one with more enabled features called “Enterprise”.
 -  It allows multi-platform binary generation.

-As I said, this plugin is still having limitations although they are working on it: `Gradle C++ roadmap <http://www.gradleware.com/resources/cpp/>`__ dejaré Autotools_ (me arrepentiré de haber dicho esto).
+As I said, this plugin is still having limitations although they are working on it: `Gradle C++ roadmap <http://www.gradleware.com/resources/cpp/>`__.
+If they achieve it I'll leave Autotools_ (I'm going to regret saying that).

 .. contents:: Index